Original Prototype TCG Card Guide

 TYPE NAME PROTOTYPE EARLY ALPHA BETA JAPANESE WIZARDS DESIGN NOTES

-ZG Bulbasaur #001 ClarisWorks Bulbasuar CoroCoro Bulbasaur Alpha Bulbasaur Beta Bulbasaur Final Japanese Bulbasaur Final Wizards Bulbasaur Forest / Grassland Pokémon –– From start to finish, Bulbasaur was basically the exact same card that was originally designed.
+ZG Bulbasaur #001 ClarisWorks Bulbasuar CoroCoro Bulbasaur Alpha Bulbasaur Beta Bulbasaur Final Japanese Bulbasaur Final Wizards Bulbasaur Forest / Grassland Pokémon –– From Prototype to Final Release, Bulbasaur was basically the exact same card that was originally designed (same attack, same stats, everything).
 Beta dropped to Lv.10 but that’s pretty much it.
+Oh, and Prototype Bulbasaur had all the different weaknesses and resistances typical of all Prototype cards: basically they used VG types, not TCG types, so Bulbasaur is weak to stuff like Ice, Bug, etc.

 ZG Ivysaur #002 Forest / Grassland Pokémon –– Ivysaur, on the other hand, went through a few iterations.
 Its original Poisonpowder (どくのこな) attack reads as: 受けたダメージの半分を次のターンにかえす、数字は切り上げ (“Half of the damage received on your next turn is returned to you, rounded up.”)… but does this mean Ivysaur only takes half-damage during your opponent’s next turn?
 Or does its own attack during your next turn heal damage whatever you choose to do?
 In any case, it’s clear they changed it to a proper poisoning attack.
 Even its Vine Whip attack got a minor edit (つるのムチ to つるのむち, though both are “Tsuru no muchi”)